Create a Web Layout with 3D Elements using Photoshop

 Creating the Content Area

-27 Create a new layer (Ctrl + Shift + N) called "content area".
+27 Create a new layer (Ctrl + Shift + N) called “content area“.
 Using the Rectangular Marquee Tool, create a selection 850px in width, same as our other boxes, and as high as you need depending on the amount of content your going to have; you can make it bigger or smaller later, as needed.
-Fill the selection with any color and then add these three layer styles.

 28 Drag the "content area" layer below the "navigation" layer and adjust the content area box using the Move Tool (V) so its looks like an indented line where the content area and navigation meet.